Source Code Data Augmentation for Deep Learning: A Survey: Limitations

 \section{Limitations}

 While the work presents in this paper has its merits, we acknowledge the several limitations.
-Firstly, our work does not cover DA methods for semantic parsing including text-to-SQL~\cite{zhuo2023robustness}, which is conventionally considered as a NLP task.
-Secondly, our focus has been primarily on function-level DA within the context of source code.
+Firstly, our work only surveys imperative programming languages used for general-purpose programming.
+Therefore, some DA methods for declarative languages~\cite{zhuo2023robustness} or minor downstream tasks like cryptography misuse detection~\cite{de2023detecting}, including SQL.
+Secondly, our focus has been primarily on function-level DA within the source code context.
 As such, there remains a need for future development in project-level DA methods.
-Nonetheless, this paper offers a valuable collection of general-purpose DA techniques for source code models and we hope that it can serve as an inspiration for further research in this area.
-Thirdly, given the page limits, the descriptions presented in this survey are largely brief in nature.
-Our approach has been to present the works in meaningful structured groups, rather than unstructured sequences, to ensure comprehensive coverage.
+Nonetheless, this paper offers a valuable collection of general-purpose DA techniques for source code models, and we hope that it can serve as an inspiration for further research in this area.
+Thirdly, given the page limits, the descriptions presented in this survey are essentially brief in nature.
+Our approach has been to offer the works in meaningful structured groups rather than unstructured sequences, to ensure comprehensive coverage.
 This work can be used as an index where more detailed information can be found in the corresponding works.
 Lastly, it is worth noting that this survey is purely qualitative and does not include any experiments or empirical results.
 To provide more meaningful guidance, it would be helpful to conduct comparative experiments across different DA strategies.
 We leave this as a suggestion for future work.